 1)When the arrest of a person is not required under the provisions of section 41(1), the police officer shall issue notice directing a person against whom the complaint has made or suspicion exists or credible information has received that such person has committed a cognizable offence to remain present before him at such other place specified in the notice.

 2) When such notice issued to any person, that person must appear before the concerned officer with the terms of the notice.
 (When Police Arrest a Person Without Warrant)

-3) Where such person appears before the police officer, he shall not arrest.
+3) Where such a person appears before the police officer, he shall not arrest.
 And if the police officer opinion that he ought to arrest, he has to record his reasons.